mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 * **Model assessment and selection** (afternoon 1.5 hours), Aki Vehtari
 * **Productization of Stan** (afternoon 1.5 hours), Eric Novik
 * **Ordinary differential equation (ODE) models in Stan** (afternoon 1.5 hours), Daniel Lee
+<br> This tutorial will cover the usage of the ordinary differential equation (ODE) solvers from within the Stan language.
+It will be a hands-on session where we'll learn to specify ODEs as functions, the use of the ODE integrators, and practical tips on packing and unpacking the arguments to the function.

 There will be at least two parallel sessions.
 For planning purposes we will ask your preferences, but that choice is not binding.